acsoto/BUAA-Compiler/README.md

 }
 ```

-It presents one code object, which has a CodeType and two operating values.
-CodeType is an enum.
-Value1 and value2 maybe Integer or String or null, which depends on specific code type.
+It represents one code object, which has a `CodeType` and two operating values. `CodeType` is an enum. `Value1` and `Value2` may be Integer, String, or null, depending on the specific code type.

 ##### Calculation Type